IntersectMBO/govtool/CONTRIBUTING.md

 Once merged to main, please delete the branch.

 **Tip:** Use Github's merge button in PRs to merge with commit.
+This strategy helps us operate on the commits you've delivered: it's easier to [cherry-pick a merge commit](https://git-scm.com/docs/git-cherry-pick#Documentation/git-cherry-pick.txt--mltparent-numbergt) than a series of commits, and it's also easier to [revert changes using a merge commit](https://git-scm.com/docs/git-revert#Documentation/git-revert.txt--mparent-number) instead of a series of reverts.
 If a branch is outdated, use the rebase button in PRs to rebase feature branches (NOT update via merge).

 #### Rationale